A Unified Learning Model for Estimating Fiber Orientation Distribution Functions on Heterogeneous Multi-shell Diffusion-weighted MRI: Methods

 \subsection{Preliminaries}

 Traditional deep learning frameworks are not generalizable to new acquisition schemes.
 This complicates the application of a DL model to data acquired from multiple sites.
 Our model aims to train a DL framework that can be adapted to an arbitrary number of available multi-shell DW-MRI sequences.
-To serve this motivation, we employ a dynamic head (DH) design to handle the multi-shell problem on the three most common diffusivity values: 1000, 2000, and 3000 $s/mm^{2}$.
-Additionally, to tackle the problem of a varying number of gradient directions on each shell (diffusivity value), we leverage the spherical CNNs with the traditional 'modeling then feeding to FCN' strategy.
+To serve this motivation, we employ a dynamic head (DH) design to handle the multi-shell problem on the three most common b-values: 1000, 2000, and 3000 $s/mm^{2}$.
+Additionally, to tackle the problem of a varying number of gradient directions on each shell (b-value), we leverage the spherical CNNs with the traditional 'modeling then feeding to a fully connected network (FCN)' strategy.
 In this study, we employ the fODF estimation as our chosen task to perform assessments on different methods.